 Dr Adam Budd (University of Edinburgh)

-Dr Heidi Mirza (Goldsmiths)
+Professor Heidi Safia Mirza (Goldsmiths)

-Dr Sujit Sivasundaram (University of Cambridge)
+Dr Meleisa Ono-George (University of Oxford)

 Mr John Siblon (City and Islington College)